 Festivals provide wonderful opportunities for visitors to experience the amalgam of the people who make up this country whose Latin roots dating from the Roman Empire make it unique in East-Central Europe.

-Major customs and traditions festivals, throughout the year, include:
+Major Romania festivals, celebrations and festivities, throughout the year, include:

 May